Gabriel0110/Local-Image-Editor/README.md

 - **Image Editing**: Crop, rotate, and adjust images with ease.
 - **Inpainting**: Fill in missing parts of images or add new details using AI models.
-- **Background Removal**: Remove backgrounds with simple one-shot removal.
+- **Background Removal**: Remove backgrounds with simple one-shot removal or depth-wise removal allowing for fine-grained control over removed pixels based on depth in the image.
 - **Image Segmentation**: AI object segmentation with positive and negative point prompting.

 ## Feature Requests